vgc12/webgpu-fiddle/README.md

 ### Prerequisites

 - Node.js 18+
-- A browser with [WebGPU support](https://caniuse.com/webgpu) (Chrome 113+, Edge 113+, Firefox Nightly)
+- A browser with [WebGPU support](https://caniuse.com/webgpu) (Chrome 113+, Edge 113+, Firefox)

+**Linux Users:**
+- To use this you may need to manually enable Vulkan as the rendering backend on your browser.
+To do this see the [Getting Started](https://webgpu-fiddle.vercel.app/docs/guide/getting-started.html) page of the docs.
-> **Known Issue:** Firefox on Linux may crash (segfault in Mesa radv) when resizing the canvas.
+- Firefox on Linux may crash (segfault in Mesa radv) when resizing the canvas.
 This is a driver-level bug in Mesa's Vulkan implementation and cannot be worked around from the application.
 Chromium-based browsers on Linux are unaffected.

 ### Setup